 2 CORONER’S MATTERS OF CONCERN

-b.
-The efficacy of communication between Highways England and North West Motorway Police Group in that there was a failure to appreciate the significance of the prefix numbers 06/8126.
+The language and manner of communication between Highways England and North West Motorway Police Group in that there was a failure to appreciate the significance of the prefix numbers 06/8126.

 3 DETAILS OF ACTION TAKEN

-Highways England and the NWMPG have agreed that going forward details relating to the source of information should be clearer and relayed between
+Highways England and the NWMPG have agreed that going forward details relating to the source of information will be clearer and a free text description will be added to the log to identify the source of information in clear language.

 4 TIMETABLE FOR ACTION